Ş

 S-cedilla (majuscule: Ş, minuscule: ş) is a letter used in some of the Turkic languages.
 It occurs in the Azerbaijani, Gagauz, Turkish, and Turkmen alphabets.
 It is also planned to be in the Latin-based Kazakh alphabet.

 It is used in Brahui, Chechen, Crimean Tatar, Kurdish, and Tatar as well, when they are written in the Latin alphabet.

-It commonly represents /ʃ/, the voiceless postalveolar fricative (like sh in -şoe- shoe).
+It commonly represents /ʃ/, the voiceless postalveolar fricative (like sh in shoe).

 It is written as the letter S with a cedilla below and it has both the lower-case (U+015F) and the upper-case variants (U+15E).

 Romanian

 In early versions of Unicode, the Romanian letter Ș (S-comma) was considered a glyph variant of Ş, and therefore was not present in the Unicode Standard.
 It is also not present in the Windows 1250 (Central Europe) code page.
 The letter was only added to the standard in Unicode 3.0, and some texts in Romanian still use Ş instead.